contactandyc/another-c-library/13_map.md

 typedef char * (*print_node_to_string_f)(stla_pool_t *pool, stla_map_node_t *n);
 ```

-For debugging, it is often nice to be able to just print something to the terminal.
+For debugging, it is often nice to be able just to print something to the terminal.
 Sometimes, it is also nice to print to a buffer and then have the output directed to some other location.
 I provide both mechanisms below.
-The first prints errors in the map (red black violations) to a buffer and returns false if there are any errors.
+The first prints errors in the map (red-black violations) to a buffer and returns false if there are any errors.
 The second function is like the first, except it outputs directly to the screen.
 Both of these functions require the root of the tree and a pointer to a print_node_to_string_f function.
 ```c
 bool stla_map_valid_to_buffer(stla_buffer_t *bh, stla_pool_t *pool,
                               stla_map_node_t *root, print_node_to_string_f print_node );